w3f-grants-archive/ocw-ebics/docs/example.md

 - The OCW looks up Bobs bank account number (IBAN) triggers a bank transaction on Alice bank account to Bobs IBAN.

 The OCW keeps polling the bank account of Alice.
-As the OCW sees the transaction of 5 EUROs are listed in the daily statement following happens:
+As the OCW sees the transaction of 5 EURO are listed in the daily statement following happens:

 - Bank account balance is now at 145 EURO.